cwhite098/Scientific_Computing/README.md

  - Natural Parameter Continuation,
  - Pseudo-Arclength Continaution.

-These methods can be applied to 1st order ODEs, systems of 1st order ODEs and higher order ODEs that have been reduced to a system of 1st order ODEs.
+These methods can be applied to 1st order ODEs, systems of 1st order ODEs, higher order ODEs that have been reduced to a system of 1st order ODEs as well as equations where the roots are found instead of equilibria or periodic orbits.

 ### Solving PDEs